Permit Driving Rules: Specifics By States (April 2025)

 Zero Tolerance

 Most states have a zero-tolerance law.
 These laws impose a mandatory license suspension for any minor stopped with any amount of alcohol in their system.
-New York only imposes driver’s license suspension and a fine, while Ohio can sentence a teen to up to 30 days in jail for underage OUI.
+New York only imposes driver’s license suspension and a fine, while Ohio can sentence a teen to up to 30 days in jail for underage OVI.

 Free Car Accident Case Review